vittoriofortino84/EDTOX/README.md

 - Recompiling the final ppi network.

 # 3. Intra tuning and optimization of the pipeline based on  different genesets from Random walk and network edges
-The top edge portion 0.02,0.03,0.05,0.1 are extracted from different networks after sorting the weighted topological overlap of the edges.
+- The top %2, %3, %5 and  %10 edge portions  are extracted from each network.
-Each network was subjected to random walk with restart starting from the MIEs of EDCs and decoys.
-The top most visited genes 200,500,700 and 1000 were extracted and the jaccard distance beween the EDCs and decoys is calculated.
+- Each network will be subjected to random walk with restart uisng the seeds related to the MIEs of EDCs and decoys (benchmark set).
+- The 200,500,700 and 1000 top most visited genes will be extracted after the random walk.
+- A binary vector will be genrated for each compound with 1 representing the gene in the list of top visited gene.
+- The pairwise jaccard distance beween the  binary vectors of EDCs and decoys will calculated.
 The average of silhouette score for the edcs are calculated.

 ## 3_1_Drug_matrix_tuner.R